anhntv2012/docs/docs/get-started/started.md

 Tomomaster natively supports Metamask.
 You can also access your account page (the vertical three dots on the top right) to fill in your wallet Private Key or MNEMONIC (see image below).

-If you use Metamask, you need to connect Mettamask to our testnet (please see the "Create a wallet" section) and choose Metamask in the drop-down settings list.
+If you use Metamask, you need to connect Metamask to our testnet (please see the "Create a wallet" section) and choose Metamask in the drop-down settings list.

 ![Setting](/figures/settingpage.jpg)